mnot/I-D/http-encryption-encoding/draft.md

 The decoded value of the "salt" parameter is the salt input to HKDF function.
 The keying material identified by the "keyid" parameter is the input keying material (IKM) to HKDF.
-Input keying material can either be known ahead of time, or can be described using the Encryption-Key header field {{encryption-key}}.
+Input keying material can either be prearranged, or can be described using the Encryption-Key header field
+{{encryption-key}}.
 The first step of HKDF is therefore:

 ~~~
    PRK = HMAC-SHA-256(salt, IKM)
 ~~~

-AEAD_AES_128_GCM requires 16 bytes (128 bits) of key, so the length (L) parameter of HKDF is 16.
+AEAD_AES_128_GCM requires 16 octets (128 bits) of key, so the length (L) parameter of HKDF is 16.
 The info parameter is set to the ASCII-encoded string "Content-Encoding: aesgcm128".
-The second step of HKDF can therefore be simplified to the first 16 bytes of a single HMAC:
+The second step of HKDF can therefore be simplified to the first 16 octets of a single HMAC:

 ~~~
-OKM = HMAC-SHA-256(PRK, "Content-Encoding: aesgcm128" || 0x01)[0..15]
+   OKM = HMAC-SHA-256(PRK, "Content-Encoding: aesgcm128" || 0x01)
 ~~~

 # Encryption-Key Header Field {#encryption-key}

-An Encryption-Key header field can thereby be used to describe the input keying material used in the Encryption header field.
+An Encryption-Key header field can be used to describe the input keying material used in the Encryption header field.

 keyid: